cdeck3r/3DScanner/docs/user_manual.md

 * **Push to fire all scanner cameras:** click and execute this function to fire all scanner cameras and download the images from http://CENTRALNODE/ (same URL as the user interface, but without the `/ui` at the end)
 * **Scanner health status:** It checks the connection to the scanner and counts ready cameras nodes and other relevant status information.
 You may run this to check for your information before starting a series of taking images with the scanner.
+* **Set scanner camera resolution:** It provides a pull down menu with available resolutions when taking images.
+It sets then all scanner cameras to the selected resolution.

 Other functions in the group below the separator are primarily to monitor and maintain technical aspects of the scanner.
 Use with caution and only when asked to do so by the developer.
 Later software revisions may hide these functions.